Human and Labor Rights

 Human and labor rights in the supply chain

-Based on its 2021 Palm Oil Policy, Clariant started a comprehensive analysis of environmental and social sustainability with regard to palm-based raw materials.
-To facilitate the transformation in palm oil procurement, Clariant intensified its collaboration with suppliers in order to increase transparency in the palm oil value chainValue chainThe value chain describes the series of steps in the production process, from raw materials through the various intermediate stages to the ﬁnished end product..
+Based on its 2021 Palm Oil Policy, Clariant started a comprehensive analysis of environmental and social sustainability regarding palm-based raw materials.
+To facilitate the transformation in palm oil procurement, Clariant intensified its collaboration with suppliers to increase transparency in the palm oil value chain.

 Clariant focuses on securing the same working conditions for contractors as for employees, and supports the freedom of association.
 As laid down in the Supplier Code of EthicsCode of EthicsThe Code of Ethics is laying down Clariant’s commitments and is intended to be a guide with ethical principles and examples to enable all personnel and associated parties to act with the highest standards of integrity., contractors must have the right to strike and to be members of trade unions in accordance with national or local laws and practices.
-Clariant assesses this aspect of its suppliers via the Together for Sustainability (TfS) platform.
+Within the Together for Sustainability (TfS) Initiative, Clariant assesses Human and Labor rights practices of its suppliers via the EcoVadis platform.
 This evaluation plays an important role in determining the extent to which Clariant appropriately mitigates adverse human and labor rights impacts.

-Clariant knows of no cases in 2021 in which the freedom of association or the right to collective bargaining was jeopardized or breached.
+Regarding the tier 1 suppliers, Clariant knows of no cases in 2022 in which the freedom of association or the right to collective bargaining was jeopardized or breached.